ory/docs/docs/ecosystem/contributing.md

 Ory uses a lightweight DBAL across all projects that require a database.
 This DBAL is typically stored in the `persistence/` directory.
-Since we only support SQL at the moment - there are no plans to add new databases and contributions will not be accepted due to maintenance effort - you will find the implementation in `persistence/sql`.
+Since we only support SQL at the moment - there are no plans to add new databases and contributions won't be accepted due to maintenance effort - you will find the implementation in `persistence/sql`.

 :::info

 This section currently only applies to Ory Kratos and Ory Keto.
-Ory Hydra is currently using an approach that does not rely on fizz migrations.
+Ory Hydra is currently using an approach that doesn't rely on fizz migrations.
 Please discuss with maintainers before making changes to Ory Hydra SQL schemata.

 :::